csjx/d1-membership-plan-mgmt/membership-plan-management.rst

 Products
 --------

 Products define the exact DataONE service (or goods) offered, and describe the features of the service using the extensible ``metadata`` field.
 Each Product is unique, and can be tied to multiple pricing Plans.
+Other Products offered are not tied to Plans, but may be part of any Order (a la cart).
+DataONE keeps a catalog of Products offered over time which may be listed by client applications.

 ..
     @startuml images/product.png